toreanderson/toreanderson.github.io/_posts/2015-12-12-norwegian-ipv6-year-in-review.markdown

 ### Zooming in on Telenor

-Telenor uses two distinct IPv6 prefixes, allowing me to make two graphs: One for their mobile subscribers, and another all their wired broadband subscribers (i.e., cable, DSL, and fibre).
+Telenor uses two distinct IPv6 prefixes, allowing me to make two graphs: One for their mobile subscribers, and another for all their wired broadband subscribers (i.e., cable, DSL, and fibre).

 <a href="/images/20151212-telenor.png" class="fancybox" title="Share of
 Norwegian traffic coming from IPv6-enabled Telenor subscribers (mobile